Azure/azure-sdk-for-js/sdk/batch/arm-batch/README.md

-## Azure BatchManagement SDK for JavaScript
+## Azure BatchManagementClient SDK for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for BatchManagement.
+This package contains an isomorphic SDK (runs both in node.js and in browsers) for BatchManagementClient.

 ### Currently supported environments